codeballet/mazu-webapp/README.md

 Make sure that the file is in a state suitable to whether you are recreating all the volumes, in which case the encryption certificates will be lost, and you have to acquire new with certbot.
 Or, if you simply are doing an update and leaving the volumes intact.
 See the comments in side the `nginx.conf` file for advice on which parts are necessary to activate / deactivate.

 ## Checklist for environment files before deployment
+### `nginx.conf` file
+Adjust which locations are used, depending on whether or not certificates are acquired.

 ### Web app `.env` and `.env.prod` files
 * `MAZU_ACTIVE` set to `True` or `False`, depending on whether AIs are active or not.